symfony/symfony-docs/doctrine.rst

 Doctrine supports a wide variety of field types, each with their own options.
 To see a full list, check out `Doctrine's Mapping Types documentation`_.
-If you want to use XML instead of annotations, add ``type: xml`` and ``dir: '%kernel.project_dir%/config/doctrine'`` to the entity mappings in your ``config/packages/doctrine.yaml`` file.
+If you want to use XML instead of attributes, add ``type: xml`` and ``dir: '%kernel.project_dir%/config/doctrine'`` to the entity mappings in your ``config/packages/doctrine.yaml`` file.